anas-1111/Learn-SQL/README.md

 # Learn-SQL
-My first step tobe data analyst
+My first step to be a data analyst